apache/apisix/docs/en/latest/plugins/prometheus.md

   - API Gateway
   - Plugin
   - Prometheus
-description: This document contains information about the Apache APISIX prometheus Plugin.
+description: The prometheus plugin provides the capability to integrate APISIX with Prometheus for metric collection and continuous monitoring.
 ---

 <!--